azrupani/personal-cloudformation/vpc/README.md

 	- VPC
 	- IGW
-	- Lambda Role and Function to Expose the VPC and Lambda ARN Information as Outputs
+	- Lambda Role and Function to Expose the Stack Outputs